fbouliane/ddns-updater-aws/README.md

 *The script only updates once the IP, it's intended usage is to launch the script at an interval by something like a cron job.*

+### Specify interface for dns query

+This setting is used to ensure dns query starts from specified interface.
+It resolves the specified interface ip to pass it to the dns query.
+It can be useful when network magic need to happen (in my case, bypassing a vpn, using specified non-default interface)

+To use this feature, some additionnals install are required.
+Those were ommited due to netifaces requiring `python-dev`not present by default on linux.

+`sudo apt-get install python-dev # install python header on linux`

+`pip install 'netifaces>=0.10.4,<0.11.0' # install netifaces`

 ## Tests
 only tested on ubuntu 12.04, should work on other platforms however.